TN 48 (10-24)

 • the additional vocational education or training, or work experience completed since the CPD has improved the individual’s ability to meet the vocational requirements of more jobs.

-If the exception applies, the adjudicator must proceed to step 6 of the adult CDR sequential evaluation process.
+If the exception applies, the adjudicator must proceed to step 6 of the adult continuing disability review (CDR) sequential evaluation process.

 D. Additional considerations for the vocational therapy exception

-• When this exception applies, it is not sufficient by itself to find an individual capable of engaging in substantial gainful activity (SGA).
+• When this exception applies at step 5, it is not sufficient by itself to find an individual capable of engaging in substantial gainful activity (SGA).
 Continue to the next step of the adult CDR sequential evaluation process.

 E. Exclusions to the vocational therapy exception